There are scenes in the movie of insidious crazed doctors with typically big needles.

 mood, paranoia or drugs play no part.
 But...

-...Jacob experiences one visual shock after another.
-This extends to the physical as he
+...Jacob experiences one visual shock after another that he attributes to demons.

-wheeled on a gurney through hospital winding corridors the audience and Jacob sees
+When wheeled on a gurney through Bellevue hospital's winding corridors the audience

-someone resembling his ex-wife curled up on the hospital floor.
-See's his chiropractor
+and Jacob sees a woman resembling his ex-wife curled up on the hospital floor.
+See's

-vaguely behind a glazed window.
-His girlfriend Jessie is one of the nurses.
-This is seen
+his "good guy" chiropractor vaguely behind a glazed window.
+His "girlfriend" Jessie

-Common enough.
-In the 1970's an East Indian male is seen climbing my fire escape at
+In the 1970's what looks like an East Indian male is seen climbing my fire escape at

 An event analogous to the fictional Jacob Singer car scene happened to me in April of 2014.

-I am pined to the floor of a Soho bar around 4PM after being asked to leave for no apparent
+I am pined to the floor of a Soho bar around 4PM after being asked to leave by 3 guys

 He knows his knee is stopping me from breathing and talking normally.
 While down I